-There is a further peculiarity with respect polling in Australia, though, concerning the way polls are reported.
-In most countries where polling has taken hold as a device for assessing public opinion, results commonly reported in newspapers, TV and on radio, it is conventional to report the margin of error (and possibly the sample size) whenever the poll results are reported.
+There is a further peculiarity with respect to polling in Australia, though, concerning how polls are reported.
+In most countries where polling has taken hold as a device for assessing public opinion, results commonly reported in newspapers, TV and on radio, it’s conventional to report the margin of error (and possibly the sample size) whenever the poll results are reported.
 Not so, in this country.
 Why this should be is difficult to say.
-The argument here is that the oversight should be remedied, and quickly, especially since it would not greatly trouble media networks and publishers to do so.
+The argument here is that the oversight should be remedied, and quickly, especially since it wouldn’t greatly trouble media networks and publishers to do so.

 In order to argue the importance of this detail of a poll result in evaluating the overall results of the poll, there is utility in giving a brief explanation as to how the margin of error features in a poll and how it is calculated.
-Many people will likely be familiar already with this part of my polemic – those who are may skip to the last two paragraphs of this explanatory note.
+Many people will likely be familiar already with this – those who are may skip to the last two paragraphs.

 Tossing a coin once gives a sample of 1.
 The result is either ‘heads’ or ‘tails’.
 Depending on how things pan out the result of this poor survey of coin tosses is that in 100% of cases coins will come down ‘heads’, or that in 100% of cases coins come down ‘tails’.
 So we might generalise this result to all the events of coin tosses and say that coins, when tossed, will always come down heads.
 This conclusion isn’t entirely wrong – we’d be right half the time.
 But it is wildly inaccurate.